 If the right of interment in the grave (and consequently the right to erect a memorial) you think you own was in fact purchased by your parents or grandparents, and a transfer of ownership was not carried out at the time of the purchaser's death, you will need to contact us to arrange a transfer before being able to employ a stonemason* to carry out any remedial work.

 The stonemason is the agent and has a duty of care to manufacture, supply and erect a monument in accordance with the regulations set out by the land-owner, on behalf of the owner.
 Therefore any instability due to bad workmanship or failure to comply with the code of practice specified by the Council, or cemetery regulations, will be his responsibility.

 The Council requires all contractors working on their property to carry £5,000,000 public liability insurance, to sign an undertaking that they will comply with NAMM recommended methods of installation and to provide details of their Health & Safety policy and procedures (or sign up to those required of council staff).

 *Stonemasons complying with these requirements are classed as 'authorised stonemasons' and anyone not complying will not be allowed into the council's cemeteries.

-As from the 1st October 2001, all memorials allowed into a Council cemetery were (and continue to be) erected in compliance with the code of practice specified by NAMM.
+All memorials allowed into a Council cemetery are erected in compliance with the code of practice specified by NAMM.
 Any existing memorials removed for additional inscriptions or remedial work have to be re-erected in accordance with the code of practice.

 Where any memorials are considered to be unstable, staff will: